 This car uses a similar engine, electric motor and gearbox setup as the Hyundai Ioniq (Hyundai and Kia are sister brands, so share technology), but there’s only 104bhp on offer here, helped by the electric motor and 1.56kWh battery.

-Performance isn’t what you’d call rapid, but then this car is more about efficiency, and the Niro maximises what’s on offer with claims of 83.1mpg and 86g/km CO2.
-Just be aware that if you go for the higher trim levels with larger alloy wheels these figures become less impressive, at 65.7mpg and 100g/km CO2.
+Performance isn’t what you’d call rapid, but then this car is more about efficiency, and the Niro maximises what’s on offer with claims of up to 59mpg and 110g/km CO2.
+Just be aware that if you go for the higher trim levels with larger alloy wheels these figures become slightly less impressive.

 If you’ve got a family, the raised body means it’ll be easier to strap children in and load up the 427-litre boot, proving the worth of a hybrid SUV like this in blending practicality with economy.